mxro/maxrohde-web/content/posts/2012/2012-09-11-converting-youtube-video-link-to-embed-link-with-javascript/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Converting youtube video link to embed link with JavaScript'
+date: '2012-09-11'
 categories:
-- javascript
+  - 'javascript'
-date: "2012-09-11"
-title: Converting youtube video link to embed link with JavaScript
 ---

 Videos on youtube usually have a URI such as the following: